-These professionals regularly perform extensive market research to determine what type of products their consumers are in need of as well as where the competition stands in relation to your organization.
+These professionals regularly perform extensive market research to determine what type of products their consumers need as well as where the competition stands in relation to your organization.
 Good research skills and data analysis can keep product managers in the know about marketing opportunities and threats and give them a solid foundation for creating a successful product.

 Read more: Research Skills: Definition and Examples

 Analytical skills and research skills go hand-in-hand for product managers.
 After completing marketing research, product managers must then analyze and use this data to make educated product decisions.
 Good product managers know how to use the data they have found to address issues and develop solutions that will ultimately lead to a successful product.